kubewarden/docs/docs/operator-manual/airgap/02-install.md

 ```
 helm install --wait -n kubewarden \
   kubewarden-controller kubewarden-controller.tgz \
-  --set common.cattle.systemDefaultRegistry=<REGISTRY.YOURDOMAIN.COM:PORT>
+  --set global.cattle.systemDefaultRegistry=<REGISTRY.YOURDOMAIN.COM:PORT>
 ```

 ```
 helm install --wait -n kubewarden \
   kubewarden-defaults kubewarden-defaults.tgz \
-  --set common.cattle.systemDefaultRegistry=<REGISTRY.YOURDOMAIN.COM:PORT>
+  --set global.cattle.systemDefaultRegistry=<REGISTRY.YOURDOMAIN.COM:PORT>
 ```

 :::caution
-To download the recommended policies installed by the `kubewarden-defaults` Helm Chart from a registry other than `common.cattle.systemDefaultRegistry`, you can utilize the `recommendedPolicies.defaultPoliciesRegistry` configuration.
+To download the recommended policies installed by the `kubewarden-defaults` Helm Chart from a registry other than `global.cattle.systemDefaultRegistry`, you can utilize the `recommendedPolicies.defaultPoliciesRegistry` configuration.
 This configuration allows users to specify a registry dedicated to pulling the OCI artifacts of the policies.
 It is particularly useful when their container image